jonas-45/JonasPotfolio/README.md

 ## Future features <a name="future-features"></a>
 .Desktop version will be added
 .Details modal will be added in the future
-.forms and buttons will be updated to submit information to server

 <!-- AUTHORS -->